A high-energy toddler program that lets them explore the world: Toddlers at Toddler World.

 Your child will begin to understand the concept of cause and effect by filling up and dumping out containers, as well as stacking and knocking down blocks.
 The children will also develop their recall skills, by 'drawing' a picture of a recent experience they had and describing what’s happening in the picture to their teacher.

 We develop motor skills through weekly activities and games.
-To develop small muscle control, your child will also participate in fun, focused activities, such as stringing large beads, tearing paper for art projects, and squishing and molding play dough.
+To develop small muscle control, your child will also participate in fun, focused activities, such as stringing large beads, tearing paper for art projects, and squishing and moulding play dough.

 Before graduating from the toddler room, your child will be able to achieve specific milestones.